RSS Feed

 1/4 cup sweet chili sauce

-2 pounds medium raw, deveined, shelled shrimp
+2 pounds medium raw, deveined, shelled shrimp.
+Remove tails too!

 3 tablespoons light sesame oil